SoonaBritney/Big_Data/README.md

 - Amazon AWS can be set up here: https://aws.amazon.com/console/  (RDS for Database Setup, S3 for Storage)
 - pgAdmin4: We connect the AWS database here to do our development: http://127.0.0.1:53838/browser/
 - Google Drive to install Google Colaboraty: https://drive.google.com/drive/my-drive
+- Using the Google Drive pyspark packaeg,
+    - Extract the dataset from the S3 bucket and load into a DataFrame.
+    - Count the number of records (rows) in the dataset.
+Transform the dataset to fit the tables in the schema file.
+Load the DataFrames that correspond to tables into an RDS instance.

 #### Deliverable 1 Content: ETL Process